 Note: The similarly-named Lowes Foods, the North Carolina-based supermarket, does accept EBT.

 SNAP Retailer Eligibility

 EBT cards function like debit cards, except you can only use them to purchase a specific list of items from approved retailers.
 Retailers are only eligible to accept EBT cards if their inventory or annual sales include a certain amount of staple foods, including fruits, vegetables, dairy products, meats, bread, or cereals.

 Lowe’s sells seeds and plants, which are SNAP-approved items but not staple foods.
 Since Lowe’s does not sell a wide range of staple food items, it is not eligible to become a SNAP retailer.

-Other Payment Methods at Lowe’s
+Other Payment Options at Lowe’s

 Lowe’s accepts the following payment methods at its stores:

 - Lowe’s credit cards (Lowe’s Advantage Card, Lowe’s Business Credit Card, and Lowe’s PreLoad Card)

 - Major credit cards (American Express, Discover, Mastercard, and Visa)